knative/docs/docs/eventing/samples/sequence/sequence-reply-to-sequence/README.md

 ### Create the second Sequence

-Here, again if you are using different type of Channel, you need to change the spec.channelTemplate to point to your desired Channel.
+The `sequence2.yaml` file contains the specifications for creating the Sequence.
+If you are using a different type of Channel, you need to change the spec.channelTemplate to point to your desired Channel.

 ```yaml
 apiVersion: messaging.knative.dev/v1alpha1